Window Treatments for Home Staging

 Kitchen with venetian blindsVenetian blinds give this kitchen a crisp, contemporary look.

-Window treatments are used in home design to control light, create privacy, frame a view, add accent color and texture, and make a living space warm and inviting.
+Window treatments are also used to control light, create privacy, frame a view, add accent color or texture, and make a living space warm and inviting.

-Home buyers today are looking for homes with plenty of natural light.
-Natural light is the most important kind of lighting for a home, as it infuses a home with a bright, expansive aura.
+Home buyers today are looking for a home with plenty of natural light, which is the most important kind of lighting as it infuses a home with an expansive brightness.

-If you have a house for sale, be sure to install window treatments that are clean and contemporary in design.
-If you have a great view and privacy is not an issue, consider leaving off any window coverings, or just go with sheer curtains.
+If you're selling your home, be sure to install window treatments that're clean and contemporary in design.
+If you have a great view and privacy is not an issue, consider leaving windows bare, or go with sheer curtains.

 Different styles of window treatments